HoudiniGraphql/houdini/README.md

 	return await result.json()
 })
 ```

-You will also need to pass the session as a second argument to `mutation`.
-NOTE: It is most
-easily accesible  when triggering a mutation from the `stores` function in `@sapper/app`.

 ## ⚠️&nbsp;&nbsp;Notes, Constraints, and Conventions
 - The compiler must be run every time the contents of a `graphql` tagged string changes